 The interconnected world

 Imagine a world where all of your operational and crewing data is in one place.
-It is accessible by different pieces of maritime software that can not only provide your onboard and onshore teams with the information they need but also interact with other software - so that your people can make better decisions in real time in one seamless process using the interconnected data.
-This system is increasingly intelligent and can provide predictions, automated prompts or alerts, and provide the information or training needed at the right time because the situation tells the software this is useful.
-On top of all of that, it benchmarks your vessel and crew’s performance with the rest of the maritime industry and tells you how you are doing.
+It is accessible by different pieces of maritime software that can not only provide your onboard and onshore teams with the information they need but also interact with other software so that your people can make better decisions in real time in one seamless process using the interconnected data.
+The system is increasingly intelligent, offering predictions, automated prompts, and targeted training at the moment it is needed.
+It also benchmarks your vessel and crew performance against industry standards, providing a clear view of how you are doing.

 Our roles for the whole industry

-“We want to be a unique source of truth for the whole industry”, says Nicholas Goubert, Co-CEO of OTG.
+“We want to be a unique source of truth for the whole industry,” says Nicholas Goubert, Co-CEO of OneOcean and OTG.
 “There is nothing like that in the industry.
-Data is siloed and not standardised, services are fragmented, nothing is centralised.
+Data is siloed and not standardised, services are fragmented, nothing is centralised.”

-And the CEOs believe that combining LR OneOcean and OTG makes them now the best organisation to deliver this vision.
+The CEOs believe that combining OneOcean and OTG puts them in the strongest position to deliver this vision.

 “We have thirty thousand vessels using at least one of our solutions today, we have more than one million seafarers using one of our training solutions.
 So, we have a strong position to access an unrivalled amount of data points, and every time a ship or crew member is using one of our solutions, we can better understand how our customers work.

-It’s a point picked up by Nick Copley, Co-CEO of LR OneOcean and OTG.
+It’s a point picked up by Nick Copley, Co-CEO OneOcean and OTG.

 “Both OneOcean and OTG are leaders in their respective areas,” he says.
 “No other digital maritime provider has the breadth of solutions or the scale we have.
 That is a clear differentiator.